mastodon/redis_namespace_migration/README.md

 instance can actually reach this URL.

-After this, update your `env.production` file to point to the new, dedicated Redis instance and make sure to remove `REDIS_NAMESPACE`.
+After this, update your `env.production` file to point to the new, dedicated Redis instance and depending on your current setup, either:

+1. Rename `REDIS_NAMESPACE` to `ES_PREFIX` if (and only if) you are using ElasticSearch and did not have `ES_PREFIX` configured.
+(In this case `REDIS_NAMESPACE` was used as the default for prefixes in ElasticSearch.)
+OR
+2. Remove `REDIS_NAMESPACE` altogether if not using ElasticSearch *or* if you already have a `ES_PREFIX` variable set.

-Then restart your Mastodon services.
+Save your configuration and restart all Mastodon services.

 ## Why Not Redis Databases?